nunomdmarques/Database-Modelling-Project/README.md

        -- Margin of error calculation
        1.96 * SQRT((mt.sample_mau / sf.sample_size) * (1 - (mt.sample_mau / sf.sample_size)) / sf.sample_size) AS margin_of_error
 FROM mau_per_title AS mt
-JOIN scaling_factors sf ON mt.country_code = sf.country_code
+JOIN scaling_factors AS sf ON mt.country_code = sf.country_code
 ORDER BY mt.country_code, mt.title_id;
 ```
-### 4. Error Margin Calculation
-A margin of error is calculated for each MAU estimate based on the sample size, confidence level, and population size.
-This provided an error range, allowing for more accurate reporting.

-### 4.5 Possible Improvements
+#### Possible Improvements
-Several improvements were suggested for future iterations of the project:
-- **MCMAU Data**: Gathering data on the Minimum Consistent MAU (MCMAU) for each region and adjusting the scaling factor monthly.
-- **Scaling Factor Adjustments**: Instead of using yearly install base data, monthly scaling factors based on MCMAU should be applied, as a full install base is unlikely to be active every month.
+Given enough time, data on the minimum consistent MAU (MCMAU) per month and per region should be gathered.
+A different scaling factor should then be recalculated for each month of the year and for every market using these MCMAU values instead of the install base data, as in our defined approach above we are calculating the scaling factor by comparing monthly data to yearly install bases.
+Additionally, it is almost impossible that a full install base would be active in a month, so using this estimate is further introducing biases to our estimates.

-### 4.6 Sampling Strategy
+### 4.4 Sampling Strategy
-When selecting a sampling method to estimate MAUs with limited data access, **stratified sampling** was chosen for its accuracy across demographics.
+When selecting a sampling method to estimate Monthly Active Users (MAUs) with limited data access, we considered both **stratified sampling** and **cluster sampling**.
+The key considerations were the need to achieve a representative sample while managing the limitations imposed by incomplete user activity data.
+- **Cluster Sampling** was initially considered but deemed less suitable due to the heterogeneous nature of the clusters (e.g., country, title, or genre).
+In cluster sampling, entire groups (clusters) are sampled, but if the clusters are highly varied internally, it can lead to inaccurate results and higher sampling errors.
+Since user behavior across different countries, titles, and genres is expected to be highly diverse, clustering would not adequately capture this variability.
+- **Stratified Sampling** was chosen as the preferred method because it allows for more accurate representation across key demographic and behavioral categories.
+In stratified sampling, the population is divided into distinct subgroups (strata) based on factors like country, title, or genre.
+A random sample is then taken from each stratum, ensuring that each subgroup is proportionally represented in the final sample.

 #### Why Stratified Sampling?
 - Stratified sampling ensures representativity across various factors like country, title, and genre.